Travel document

-A travel document is an identity document issued by a government or international entity pursuant to international agreements to enable individuals to clear border control measures.
+A travel document is an identity document issued by a government or international organization to enable individuals to travel across international borders.
 Travel documents usually assure other governments that the bearer may return to the issuing country, and are often issued in booklet form to allow other governments to place visas as well as entry and exit stamps into them.

-The most common travel document is a passport, which usually gives the bearer more privileges like visa-free access to certain countries.
-While passports issued by governments are the most common variety of travel document, many states and international organisations issue other varieties of travel documents that allow the holder to travel internationally to countries that recognise the documents.
-For example, stateless persons are not normally issued a national passport, but may be able to obtain a refugee travel document or the earlier "Nansen passport" which enables them to travel to countries which recognise the document, and sometimes to return to the issuing country.
+The most common travel document is a passport, which usually gives the bearer privileges like visa-free access to certain countries.
+While national passports are the most common variety of travel document, many states and international organisations issue other varieties of travel documents that allow the holder to travel internationally.
+For example, stateless persons are not normally issued a national passport, but may be able to obtain a travel document for stateless persons; similarly, refugees may be issued a refugee travel document by its host country, which enables them to travel to countries which recognise the document.

 Border control policies typically require travellers to present valid travel documents in order to ascertain their identity, nationality or permanent residence status, and eligibility to enter a given jurisdiction.
 The most common form of travel document is the passport, a booklet-form identity document issued by national authorities or the governments of certain subnational territories (Note: The local governments of most inhabited British Overseas Territories issue passports to British Overseas Territories citizens resident holding belonger status in the territory concerned, while the Chinese Special Administrative Regions of Hong Kong and Macau issue passports to Chinese citizens holding permanent residence in the region concerned.) containing an individual's personal information as well as space for the authorities of other jurisdictions to affix stamps, visas, or other permits authorising the bearer to enter, reside, or travel within their territory.
 Certain jurisdictions permit individuals to clear border controls using identity cards, which typically contain similar personal information.